A BRIEF HISTORY OF LIFE IN REME

 breakfast before parade at 08.00hrs.
 We were a mixed lot in our squad clerks,

-joiners, labourers, mechanics etc: you name it they were here.
-We also had
+joiners, labourers, mechanics etc: you name it they

-two ex soldiers that were rejoining the REME; one was a Jock, a right cocky
+were here.
+We also had two ex soldiers that were rejoining the REME; one was a Jock, a right cocky bugger,

-bugger, thought he knew it all!!
-The
+thought he knew it all!!
+The other one

-boots so you could see your face in the toe caps, This was done with spit and polish, another
+could see your face in the toe caps,

-tip he taught us was to rub a warm iron over the toe cap to smooth out the
+rub a warm iron over the toe cap to smooth out the new leather before you

-new leather before you started polishing, you had to be careful not to damage
+started polishing, you had to be careful not to damage you boots as this

-you boots as this would get you into serious trouble.
-The brasses on our
+would get you into serious trouble.
+The brasses on our webbing were a pain to

-webbing were a pain to clean, there were so many of the bloody things, there
+clean, there were so many of the bloody things, there was a fastening buckle

-was a fastening buckle and two adjusting clips on the front of your belt and
+and two adjusting clips on the front of your belt and two buckles on the back

-two buckles on the back for the pouches straps to go on, each ends of the
+for the pouches straps to go on, each ends of the belt were finished off with

-belt were finished off with brass ends it could take nearly an hour just to
+brass ends it could take nearly an hour just to clean your belt.
+Then you

-clean your belt.
-Then you started on your packs, straps, pouches, and gaiters
+started on your packs, straps, pouches, and gaiters then all this webbing had

-then all this webbing had to be coloured with green Blanco and left to dry in
+to be coloured with green Blanco and left to dry in the Blanco room, all our

-the Blanco room, all our gear had our names and numbers marked on the inside
+gear had our names and numbers marked on the inside of every item so your kit

-of every item so your kit did not get mixed with some one else's.
+did not get mixed with some one else's.
 Oh!

 I nearly forgot our greatcoat buttons and cap badge, they were brass